Menu

 Related Biography: Olympia Dukakis

-Bishop Flunder has served as past President of the Board of Directors for the Northern California Nevada Conference of the United Church of Christ, as a Board Member of the Shanti Project, as Chair of the San Francisco Inter-religious Coalition on AIDS, Chair of the Black Adoption Placement and Research Center, Founding member of the African American Interfaith Alliance on AIDS, Member of the Alameda County Ryan White Consortium, a member of the San Francisco HIV/AIDS Planning and Prevention Council, a consultant to the Congressional Black Caucus Health Brain Trust, and as a Member of the California Ryan White Working Group.
+Bishop Flunder's leadership portfolio includes serving as President of the Board of the Northern California Nevada Conference of the UCC, Board Member of the Shanti Project, Chair of the San Francisco Inter-religious Coalition on AIDS, and Chair of the Black Adoption Placement and Research Center.
+She was a founding member of the African American Interfaith Alliance on AIDS and served on several regional and national committees focused on HIV/AIDS policy and support, such as the Alameda County Ryan White Consortium and the San Francisco HIV/AIDS Planning and Prevention Council.

 Return to the previous page